 Minor in Data Science

 The minor in data science targets students from all disciplines and consists of four required courses and two electives drawn from an approved list.
 Students may petition to take electives other than those listed below, if they can demonstrate substantial data science content in those courses.
-A successful petition requires students to obtain approval from the program director, who will contact College Advising on the student’s behalf.
+A successful petition requires students to obtain approval from the Assistant Director of Undergraduate Data Science Studies or the Director of Undergraduate Studies, who will contact College Advising on the student’s behalf.

 1. Introductory Sequence (four courses required):